 When buying a policy, it's a good idea to make sure the deductible is something you can easily afford.
 If you can’t pay for it in a crisis, your insurance won’t activate to cover your claim.
 The average deductible that Insureon customers select for D&O insurance is $2,500.

 The right amount of coverage depends on your business needs.
 You want coverage that will cover a potential lawsuit, without buying more than you need.
-Chat with a licensed insurance agent if you're unsure which exclusions or deductible and limits are right for your small business or startup.
+Chat with a licensed insurance agent if you're unsure which exclusions, deductible, or limits are right for your small business or startup.

 Though it's not required by state law like workers' compensation, D&O insurance is equally important when you have a board of directors.
 Additionally, some private equity and venture capital firms may require this coverage before investing in a startup.